selbouhaddani/approx_Graph_Frechet_Mean/README.md

 The code provided approximates the Frechet mean of a set of graphs when considering the euclidean distance between the spectra of two graphs.
 The theory is outlined in **Approximate Frechet mean of sparse graphs with applications to linear regression** with an arxiv link to come.  <br />

 Here we provide both the raw data and the results for the Frechet mean as two separate files.
-With these files provided, one may write their own implementation fo the algorithms present here on the data and compare to our results.
-Our implementation of the algorithm is also provided for use.
+One may write their own implementation of the algorithms presented in **Approximate Frechet mean of sparse graphs with applications to linear regression** and compare to our results.
+Our implementation of the algorithms are also provided.

 **Raw Data** <br />
 The raw data files are titled "BLANK_BLANK_Data.mat" with the exception of "exp_1_consistency.mat".
 Each of these .mat files contains the parameters used to generate the data and the sample set of adjcency matrices.
 In the case of "exp_1_consistency.mat", the ensemble used to generate the data was the stochastic block model.